fbpx

 The first 5 strategies are all about how you can manage your team productively.

-Strategy 6-9 is about how you can create an effective reward system for your salon employees.
+Strategy 6-9 is about creating an effective reward system for your salon employees.

 10-12 then is about creating and recognizing your co-workers.

-And to ensure your making the right progress, you should follow up regularly with a survey that track how you progress while also catching any warning signs.
+To ensure you are making the right progress, you should follow up regularly with a survey that tracks your progress and also catches any warning signs.

 I hope you found this article helpful.
-If you did, it would mean the world to me if you wanted to share it with any friends you have that you think could benefit from it (see social sharing buttons).
-If you use any strategies that are not listed here – please let me know in the comments box below.
+If you did, it would mean the world to me if you wanted to share it with any friends you think could benefit from it (see social sharing buttons).
+If you use any unmentioned strategies, please let me know in the comments box below.

 Before we end, let’s revisit the 13 most effective ways to motivate salon staff.